 Benefits and Perks

-Only two-fifths of alumni earn paid vacation and just one-third of alumni get paid sick time.
-Most alumni receive health insurance, and a fair number of alumni get dental coverage.
-A large number of survey participants set up a 401(k) to save for retirement.
-Other benefits awarded to Michigan Technological University alumni include life insurance, a casual working environment, a company-subsidized cell phone, and flexible hours.
+Only two-fifths of alumni earn paid vacation and just one in three grads get paid sick time.
+In an effort to save up for the years ahead, a large number of respondents contribute to a 401(k).
+Health coverage is awarded to most graduates, and dental insurance is issued to a strong majority of former students as well.
+Additional benefits handed to Michigan Technological University alumni include life insurance, a casual working environment, a company-subsidized cell phone, and flexible hours.